 So, when a user clicks on the advert, they can see images of up to 50 other relevant products from a retailer’s inventory.
 Those that wish to purchase can be directly linked to a retailer’s website or app through a clickable call-to-action button.

-Currently, Collection only supports Facebook’s mobile app’s News Feed placement, meaning they are not currently compatible on desktop, nor with Instagram or on Facebook’s Audience Network.
+Currently, Collection only supports the Facebook mobile app News Feed placement.
+This means they are not currently compatible with desktop, Instagram or Facebook’s Audience Network.

 Collection ads are particularly useful for online retailers looking to effectively advertise their products on mobile.

 Firstly, the format allows a much more visually immersive and enjoyable mobile browsing experience.
 Retailers can utilize videos or slideshows to show inspirational or educational content in addition to their product inventory.

 With the possibility to display additional product images alongside the main content retailers can really drive product discovery on mobile devices.
 This offers a more engaging and relevant customer experience too, as users are able to seamlessly shop within the Facebook app on mobile.

 Ultimately, you can convert demand and interest into sales by offering engaging, dynamically targeted mobile-optimized ads.

 Setting the foundation